 Flooring is one of the most important choices you will make when designing a kennel for any purpose, whether a single-run kennel for your personal pet or a very large multi-run kennel for a commercial enterprise.
 There are a wide range of kennel floors for you to consider, each with their own benefits and drawbacks.
-Here are some kennel flooring options and the information you need to help you choose which one is right for you.
+Here are some dog kennel flooring ideas and the information you need to help you choose which one is right for you.

-Types Of Kennel Flooring To Consider
+Types Of Dog Kennel Flooring To Consider

 If you need to be able to clean a kennel without taking the dog out and dogs can’t be depended upon to go potty in an appropriate area, tenderfoot wiring may be the ideal choice for you.
 The plastisol surface is gentle on dogs’ feet and tends to maintain an even temperature.